 In one of those appeals, Mr. Case filed an early motion to dismiss the appeal on grounds that the appeal was frivolous and solely intended to cause unnecessary delay.
 The California Court of Appeal granted that motion, dismissed the appeal, and expressly found that the appeal was frivolous and solely intended to cause unnecessary delay, before the trial court record was completed and before any appellate briefs were required to be prepared or filed.
 This outcome saved Mr. Case’s client considerable time and expense.

 Many defendants file such motions to take advantage of a provision in the law staying discovery until both the motion and an appeal are resolved, even if the defendant loses at all stages.
-This procedural tactic can delay a plaintiff's case for a year or more, except in exceptional cases providing grounds for early dismissal of an appeal.
-It is unusual for the Court of Appeal to grant a motion to dismiss, especially on grounds of frivolousness, but Mr. Case was successful in his efforts.
-Mr. Case's client was awarded attorney's fees for his efforts.
+This procedural tactic can delay a plaintiff’s case for a year or more, except in exceptional cases providing grounds for early dismissal of an appeal.
+It is unusual for the Court of Appeal to grant a motion to dismiss, especially on grounds of frivolousness, but Mr. Case was successful in his efforts and was awarded attorney fees.

 TICKETMASTER: In 2008, Mr. Case settled a lawsuit filed by Ticketmaster LLC in U.S. District Court against Mr. Case’s clients, in a dispute involving online ticket orders, computer technology, and the secondary market for ticket resales in the U.S.

-eUNIVERSE: On October 16, 2006, the U.S. District Court dismissed with prejudice all claims asserted against Mr. Case's client, a corporate financial officer, wrongly accused of fraud and misrepresentation involving the audited financial statements of eUniverse, Inc. That company, now known as Intermix Media, Inc., is the operator of MySpace.com.
-This case was the last in a series of shareholder lawsuits pending against the client and other officers and directors for 3-1/2 years.
-All cases were resolved successfully, by dismissal or settlement, in the client's favor.
+eUNIVERSE: On October 16, 2006, the U.S. District Court dismissed with prejudice all claims asserted against Mr. Case’s client, a corporate financial officer, wrongly accused of fraud and misrepresentation involving the audited financial statements of eUniverse, Inc. This case was the last in a series of shareholder lawsuits pending against the client and other officers and directors for 3-1/2 years.
+All cases were resolved successfully, by dismissal or settlement, in the client’s favor.